-For the last 50+ years, Rodney’s passion has influenced and affected the attitudes of individuals, organisations and governments.
+For the last 50+ years, Rodney’s passion has influenced and affected the attitudes of individuals, organisations, and governments.
 He was the first person to give sharks a voice, and one of the key advocates involved in making the Great Whites a protected species in the 1990s.
-However, the person most influenced by his passion is his son.
+However, the person most influenced by his passion was his son.

 Andrew Fox was born to an ocean life filled with Great White Sharks.
-In his own right, he has become a world-renown shark expert, photographer and filmmaker.
+In his own right, he has become a world-renown shark expert, photographer, and filmmaker.
 He has spent more time underwater filming sharks than anyone in the world, and can recognise hundreds of sharks by sight.
 Andrew took over the running of Rodney Fox Shark Expeditions in 2001.
-With his father and Doctor Rachel Robbins, he established the Fox Shark Research Foundation (the first of its kind in the world).
+With his father, he established the Fox Shark Research Foundation (the first of its kind in the world).

 Experiencing the Great White Shark with us is a life-changing adventure.
 You’ll be in the hands of highly qualified professionals who are happy to share their wealth of knowledge, and who still get a rush out of seeing ‘old friends’ as well as new additions to the Great White family.